-- Use the document camera rather than the whiteboard to benefit your remote students.
+- Use the document camera rather than the whiteboard if you have remote students.

-- Check in with your remote students to make sure the audio is coming through clearly
+- Check in with any remote students to make sure the audio is coming through clearly

 - If applicable, print out your presenter notes for PowerPoint or view them on another device (phone, tablet)